christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 Each container can have its own IP.

-Let's see in practice how to deploy on your machine, and on VM in the AWS EC2 and Google Cloud.
+Let's see in practice how to deploy on a cluster on your machine, and on clusters of VM in the AWS EC2 and Google Cloud.

 # Create an app and package it in a container